-The final set of 4115 tastants, belonging to any one of the three taste qualities- bitter, sweet, or umami, was analyzed for characteristics, patterns, and insights.
-Figure 2 (a) shows the density distribution plot of molecular weights of the tastants.
+The final set of 3706 tastants, belonging to any one of the three taste qualities- bitter, sweet, or umami, or the control set, was analyzed for characteristics, patterns, and insights.
+Figure 2

+(a) shows the density distribution plot of molecular weights of the tastants.
 Molecular weight relates to the size of molecules, and hence affects ligand binding to a receptor.
 We observe that most tastants have molecular weights within 1000 Daltons, and thus can be considered as small molecules, although a few molecules with higher weights exhibit taste qualities as well.
 The molecular weights are normally distributed, with umami tastants more likely to be heavier than sweet and bitter compounds.
+The molecules in the control set, which are sour, salty, or tasteless, show a normal distribution of molecular weights as well, and the range and expected values are roughly similar to those of the sweet, bitter, and umami tastants.
 Figure 2 (b) shows the density distribution of the octanol-water partition coefficient logP, a measure of hydrophobicity.
-We find a good mix of hydrophilic (logP < 0) and hydrophobic (logP > 0) molecules in the sweet and bitter categories, while most umami molecules are hydrophilic.
-Di Pizio et al. reported in a study with limited datapoints (677 bitter and 312 sweet) that bitter compounds have higher hydrophobicity than sweet ones, while sweet compounds have a wider size range [37].
-However, our work, based on a superset of their data, reveal that such conclusions may not be drawn with high certainty.
+We find a good mix of hydrophilic ($\log P < 0$) and hydrophobic ($\log P > 0$) molecules in the sweet, bitter, and control categories, while most umami molecules are hydrophilic.
+Di Pizio et al. reported in a study with limited datapoints (677 bitter and 312 sweet) that bitter compounds have higher hydrophobicity than sweet ones, while sweet compounds have a wider size range [40].
+However, our work, based on a superset of their data, reveals that such conclusions may not be drawn with certainty.
+The distributions of the two key properties, molecular weight and logP, for all the classes, demonstrate that the control set is chemically similar to the other tastants, and hence, the classification problem is well formulated.
 Figures 2 (c), (d), and (e) highlight the hydrogen bond-forming tendencies of the three classes of tastants.
 Hydrogen bond stabilizes protein-ligand complexes and thus crucially affects the binding affinity.
 In agreement with our expectations, most tastant molecules have hydrogen bond donors and acceptors, which enable them to interact with the residues in the binding pockets of the receptors.

 Figure 2: Dataset characteristics based on key molecular properties.
 Density distribution of (a) molecular weight and (b) octanol-water partition coeffcient logP of bitter, sweet, and umami compounds in the dataset.
 Hydrogen bond donors and acceptors in the (c) bitter, (d) sweet, and (e) umami molecules.
-A single point in (c), (d), and (e) can be an overlap of multiple tastants.
+A single point in (c), (d), and (e) can be an overlap of multiple tastants - transperancy rendering has been used to show the extent of overlap.